SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 https://github.com/SirGoodenough/HA_Blueprints/blob/master/Automations/Zigbee2MQTT%20-%20Xiaomi%20Cube%20Controller.yaml

-## :page_facing_up: Description
+## 📖 Description

 This Blueprint uses a Zigbee2MQTT built sensor to sort out the multitude of commands from the Xiaomi Magic Cube Remote.
 The split out of functions gives you the ability to assign local scripts or functions to do the things you want the remote to do.
   Functions that are left empty will simply do nothing.

   Within this code there is an event handler that will 'latch' the last command that the blueprint finds and sends that to the event buss.
 From there a simple Template sensor can grab it and show you the last action sent.
 This will help  when setting up new functions and to troubleshoot strange behaviors.
   Here is a sample Template sensor to capture this event:

   ```yaml
   template:
     - trigger: